EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 ### "Plus" and "Minus" cart item quantity buttons (not recommended)

 Liquid Ajax Cart sends a Shopify Cart API Ajax immediately when a user clicks on a `data-ajax-cart-request-button`.
-It might be a disadvantage in case "Plus" and "Minus" buttons.
+It might be a disadvantage in case of "Plus" and "Minus" buttons.
-For example if a user wants to increase a cart item quantity by three by clicking a "Plus" button two times, Liquid Ajax Cart will make the first Shopify Cart API Ajax request right after the first click and switches to the "loading" state.
+For example if a user wants to increase a cart item quantity by three by clicking a "Plus" button three times, Liquid Ajax Cart will make the first Shopify Cart API Ajax request right after the first click and switches to the "loading" state.
-Thus, the user will have to wait for the first request to be finished before making the next click.
+Thus, the user will have to wait for the previous request to be finished before making the next click.

 To provide a better user experience, it is recommended to use the [`<ajax-cart-quantity>`](/v2/docs/ajax-cart-quantity) custom tag for the "Plus" and "Minus" buttons.
 This custom tag waits for some time before sending a Shopify Cart API Ajax request,